-It is about creating places to explore, by placing different objects in a few square meters.
-Exploring it safely, allows our dog to gain self-confidence.
+It is about creating places to explore, by placing different objects on a few square meters.
+Exploring it safely allows our dog to gain self-confidence.
 He learns how to handle difficulties using all his senses.
-He can observe, listen, smell the objects or places visited.
+He can observe, listen, feel the objects or places visited.
 He learns from each exploration that the world is not dangerous and that he can cope with obstacles.

 Instead of throwing away cardboard boxes and items we no longer need, we can reuse them for our dogs.
 However, be careful to create secure environments.
 Depending on the temperament and physical abilities of our dog, it is important to offer him an environment that suits him.

 All we have to do is to put the objects, provide a bowl of water and a way out.
-Our dog will do the rest, we just there to observe him.
+Our dog will do the rest, we just have to observe him.

 Some dogs, for example, are more sensitive to noise than others.
-For these dogs, it is important not to have noisy objects such as bells or posts with items that the wind could move around and rattle.
-Some items which are too light, such as plastic bags and empty cardboard boxes, can move or fly around.
+For these dogs, it is important not to have noisy objects like a carillon or gantries with items that the wind could make clink together.
+Some items that are too light, such as plastic bags and empty cardboard boxes, can move or fly.

-Other dogs can be “obsessed” with certain objects, such as a ball, a stuffed animal, a stick, a can or a cone.
-For these dogs, it is important not to have objects which are “too interesting”.
-As they may give them their full attention, chew them and carry them around, without showing any interest in the other objects.
+Others are “obsessed” with certain objects, such as a ball, a stuffed animal, a stick, a plastic can or a cone.
+For these dogs, it is important not to have “too interesting” objects.
+They may give them their full attention, chew them and carry them around, without showing any interest in the other objects.
 While they play, they do not explore.
-In addition, as the floor is “covered” with other objects – the principle of an enriched environment – our dog might injure himself while running and playing.
+In addition, if the ground is crowded with other objects – the principle of an enriched environment – our dog might get injured while running and playing.
 Let’s not lose sight of the stress hormone levels that exciting situations cause.

 Some dogs like to dig.
-For them , we can organize a search area on tarmac for example or at home.
-They will then be able to focus on the different objects we selected for them to explore.
+We can organize a search area on tarmac for example or at home.
+They will then be able to focus on the different objects selected for them.

 If we are in charge of a litter, some precautions must also be taken: it is essential to offer them novelties, by offering a single new parameter at a time, whether visual or auditory.
 Comforters or blankets of different sizes and textures are great novelties for puppies of a few days.
 From three weeks, other objects can be integrated gradually.

-If we have adopted a new friend, regardless of his age, it is essential to adapt to our dog’s abilities.
-As time goes on, we can increase the difficulties, by renewing objects and places, at all times respecting the evolution of our companion.
+If we have adopted a new recruit, regardless of his age, it is essential to adapt to our dog’s abilities.
+We can offer him more and more difficulties, by renewing objects and places, respecting the evolution of our companion.

-- use or make objects to create secure environments;
+- Collecting or making objects to create secure enriched environment